• Skip to main content

 When I first decided to try making my own peppercorn sauce I wanted to find a recipe which could be made with ingredients I always have at home.
 I found that most recipes have a cream base, which I only have in when I know I’m going to need it.

-Then I came across this recipe for Quick & Simple Peppercorn Sauce on Stu’s Food which is made without cream.
+Then I came across this recipe for Quick & Simple Peppercorn Sauce on Stu’s Food (unfortunately this site is no longer available) which is made without cream.
 Instead it combines a roux base and milk to give it it’s rich creamy texture and flavour.

 My own peppercorn sauce recipe has grown from this idea and is the perfect accompaniment to steak, gammon or chicken